-Hybrid AC/DC overhead line (OHL) is a technology used to increase the transmission capacity of existing mainly AC OHLs through converting an existing alternating current (AC) circuit into a direct current (DC) circuit.
-This creates also a by-pass to the AC grid with better power flow control.
+Hybrid AC / DC OHL is a technology used to increase the transmission capacity of existing mainly AC OHLs through converting an existing AC circuit into a DC circuit.
+This also creates a bypass to the AC grid with better power flow control.

-The major factors in designing of hybrid AC/DC OHL are the internal and external air clearances as well as emissions (noise, electric and magnetic field, ions).
-Depending on those factors the voltage rating and design of DC system can be achieved.
+The major factors in the design of hybrid AC / DC OHL are the internal and external air clearances as well as emissions (noise, electric and magnetic field, ions).
+Depending on those factors, the voltage rating and design of DC system can be achieved.
 The hybrid AC / DC OHL use the same components as pure AC or pure DC lines.
 Although there are no special requirements concerning the conductors and towers, the insulators should be designed for hybrid AC / DC voltage stress.

 Components & enablers

 Due to the need for new transmission line capacity and public concerns about the erection of new transmission lines, increasing transmission capacity by converting one of the existing HVAC lines to HVDC may be an interesting option.

 The conversion of existing OHL can be done by the replacement of insulators only and by keeping the conductors and towers as they are.
 How-ever, the maximum operating voltage must be chosen properly to maintain the given internal and external electric clearances and avoid corona associated levels of noise and ionisation of air.

 2020: TRL 7